rogerhu/compsci_guides/Implement-Queue-Using-Stacks.md

 > **Match** what this problem looks like to known categories of problems, e.g. Linked List or Dynamic Programming, and strategies or patterns in those categories.

+- Stack: What could we push onto a stack to make this problem easier?
+Stacks don’t allow us to keep track of data based on keys.
+- Queue: Queues fall into the same category as Stacks, do we need to maintain any sense of ordering to solve this problem?
+- HashMap: HashMaps allow us to store data for quick access.
+What could we store in a HashMap to make this problem easier?
+- Heap: Do we need some sort of ordering to our data that a Heap could provide?

 ## 3: P-lan